OsvaldN/APS360_Project/README.md

 </p>

 #### 5.2 DC-GAN
-The DC-GAN consists of a generator and a discriminator.
+The DC-GAN consists of a generator (Figure 5) and a discriminator (Figure 6).
 The generator is made up of four convolutional transpose layers and each layer is followed by a batch normalization and ReLU layer.
 Since the images’ pixel intensities in the dataset are normalized to -1 to 1 during data processing, a tanh layer is attached at the end of the generator to remain consistent with the range.
 Similarly, the discriminator has five convolutional layers and each layer is followed by a leaky ReLU and batch normalization layer.
 A sigmoid activation will be applied at the end to produce a probability.

 <p align="center">
 <img src=/images/image13.png>